dabbu-knowledge-platform/cli/readme.md

 Also, if you need any help on the code, please do ask on [this](https://github.com/dabbu-knowledge-platform/cli/discussions/readegories/want-to-contribute) Github discussion.
 We will only be glad to help :)

-## Docs

-The documentation for the CLI can be found on the [website](https://dabbu-knowledge-platform.github.io/impls/cli).
-The source for the documentation can be found [here](https://github.com/dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/).

 ## Issues and pull requests

 You can contribute to Dabbu by reporting bugs, fixing bugs, adding features, and spreading the word!
 If you want to report a bug, create an issue by clicking [here](https://github.com/dabbu-knowledge-platform/cli/issues/new/choose).
 While creating an issue, try to follow the Bug report or Feature request template.